-Making money blogging is something a lot of new bloggers try their hand at, but for many it doesn’t work out.
+I bet you want to make money blogging and it’s something a lot of new bloggers try their hand at, but for many it doesn’t work out.

 Why?
 Not enough pageviews.